WilkoV/Fusion360_FilteredExport/README.md

 # Change log
 Date | Module | Description
 ------------ | ------------- | -------------
+2019/02/17 | STL Export | Fixes #5 - Stl export does not respect meshRefinement.
+API was fed wrong values, but did not throw any error.
+2019/02/17 | STL Export | Closes #4 - Allow user to add custom stl export values.
+In addition an 'Ultra setting' was added that works better with e.g. spheres.
+Refinment name can be added to the export name, too.
-2019/02/13 | STL Export | Closes #1 - Adds the choice between 'only last component name' or 'full path' for exported component names.
+2019/02/14 | STL Export | Fix #3 - STP and CPY exports crashes if root and one ore more other components are selected 2019/02/13 | STL Export | Closes #1 - Adds the choice between 'only last component name' or 'full path' for exported component names.
 2019/02/13 | STL Export | Fix #2 - Files will not be exported if they contain a dot (.) in the filename.
 The API doesn't reports an error.
 Issue is fixed by replacing dots with two underscores (__)
 2018/10/28 | STL Export | Filter / exclude linked components.